Mehdiest/Enterprise-AI-Business-Intelligence-Platform/README.md

 Contributions, suggestions, and discussions are welcome.

-If you would like to improve the platform or extend its capabilities, feel free to open an issue or submit a pull request.
+Feel free to open an Issue or submit a Pull Request.

 ---

 # License

-This project is released under the MIT License.
+This project is licensed under the MIT License.

 ---